Food for Thought…And Your Teeth!

 Dinner: Try cooking with coconut oil to combat tooth decay.
 Love mushrooms?
 They make the perfect pairing for poultry and are packed full of vitamin D, which is helpful in absorbing calcium.

-And with all of this eating, don’t forget to brush your teeth every morning and night!
+And with all of this eating, don’t forget to brush and floss your teeth every morning and night!

 3 Ways to Stop Gum Disease